 We embrace up to date pedagogy and innovation, realising that in a rapidly changing environment such as education, staff have the opportunity to include masters and other action research into their working practice and thereby incorporate new knowledge in day-to-day activities.

 The Teaching and Learning team is part of the CPD entitlement at Myton School.
-The Lead Practitioners share good practice and are experts in delivering professionalism in teaching and learning; making a difference where it really counts – in the classroom.
+The staff within the team share good practice and are experts in delivering professionalism in teaching and learning; making a difference where it really counts – in the classroom.

-We give frequent opportunities to individuals to review and identify their personal needs, with a large twilight programme and action packed INSET days being part of the package.
+We give frequent opportunities to individuals to review and identify their personal needs, with an extensive programme of INSET days being part of the package.
 We do try to cover every training and CPD requirement in-house but also arrange external training on request.

-Deputy Head – in charge of Teaching and Learning
+Deputy Headteacher – in charge of Teaching and Learning

 Each child is a unique individual who needs a secure, caring, and stimulating atmosphere in which to grow.
 As a senior leader and classroom teacher, I am committed to developing students through the comprehensive education system.
 It is the right of all students, regardless of background, to receive the best that education can offer.
-I believe that a rounded education is delivered through the principles of a growth mindset, resilience, and above all positive relationships which are key to engage them in this journey, to help students achieve their potential and to provide an environment that is safe, supports risk-taking, and invites a sharing of ideas.
+I believe that a rounded education is delivered through the principles of a quality first teaching, having a growth mind set, developing resilience and above all positive relationships which are key to engage them in this journey, to help students achieve their potential and to provide an environment that is safe, supports risk-taking, and invites a sharing of ideas.
 The teacher nurtures natural curiosity to focus learning, and promotes respect for the school community against a back drop of high expectations and without limits on their potential.
 Positive relationships based on unconditional positive regard is the foundation on which to build aspirational expectations of our students with explicit teaching activities that stimulate their interest and engages them across the curriculum.

 Teaching & Learning Lead – Teaching & Learning Leader / Professional Mentor (ITT, NQTs and RQTs) & PE teacher

-I am also a qualified netball coach, play netball for a local club, dog owner and mum to two young children.
+I am also a qualified netball coach, play netball for a local club, dog owner and mum to three young children.